Search

 Cognitive function and a memory like an elephant

 As we have become all too aware of Alzheimer’s, a number of theories have been floated that suggest how to maintain cognitive ability as we age.
 Many seniors have turned to crossword puzzles, Sudoku, or the booming new industry of brain training games to keep their minds sharp.
-But recent studies, including one from researchers at Florida State University, show that those strategies may not be the answer.
+However, recent studies, including one from researchers at Florida State University, show that those strategies may not be the answer.

 “Our findings and previous studies confirm there’s very little evidence these types of games can improve your life in a meaningful way,” said Wally Boot, associate professor of psychology and an expert on age-related cognitive decline.